SamB032/Go-URL-Shortener/README.md

 #### 5. Deploy Traefik
 To install traefik:
-  1. `helm instal traefik helm/traefik-reverse-proxy`
+  1. `helm install traefik traefik/traefik -f helm/traefik-reverse-proxy/values.yaml`
   2. `kubectl get all` to verify deployment and service creation
   3. `minikube tunnel` or equivalent to provide ingress to load balancer